phpf/Event/README.md

 ### Returning Results

-When events listeners are executed, any returned result will be collected by the container; on completion (or propagation stoppage), the results will be returned as an indexed array.
+When events listeners are executed, any value returned from the listener will be collected; on completion (or propagation stoppage), the results will be returned as an indexed array.

 For example:
 ```php